 Erin shows how she makes yogurt.

-The yogurt maker and jars are available below.
+Two yogurt makers and jars for the Yogourmet are available below.
 Erin is now also using FAGE plain yogurt (just milk and culture) as another option for a starter, in addition to the specific type of Dannon mentioned in the video.